 But, so what, Gibbs said to himself.
 Coleman was the one.
 The whole thing made a satisfying story, every element in its place.

 “You take a woman like Daisy,” he said out loud.
 He caught himself.
-Gilbraith looked across at him.
 “You told me Daisy wants to go to Florida?”

 “I believe it was part of the grand scheme,” Gilbraith murmured.

-Gibbs didn’t answer.
-Once again, he sat in silence, considering.
+Gibbs, not answering, sat again considering.
 Maybe, when Daisy got out―and after all, she might get out pretty soon―someone would hand her a bus ticket to Florida.

 Oland’s attorney found himself hemmed in.
-Gibbs had three powerful witnesses…the victim (George, defying medical science, having grown with recovery more amnesiac), the least of them.
-Whatever Daisy lacked in credibility, she made up for in palpitation.
+Gibbs had three powerful witnesses…the victim (George, defying medical science, growing with recovery more amnesiac), the least of them.
+And whatever Daisy lacked in credibility, she made up for in palpitation.
 The woman could weep.
 Mabel’s bit was circumstantial, but crucial.
 If no one else was there—Gibbs had hammered this home to the jury—then only someone who was there could have done it.